nikgalanop/edsger/doc/README.md

 ### Directives
 - As stated in the specification, the only directive allowed is `#include`.
 If a 'cyclical' include sequence is provided, then the compiler warns the user about this, omits the directive that caused the cycle and proceeds with compiling the rest of the program.
-(The same happens in any case where a file is to be included twice.)
+The same happens in any case where a file is to be included twice.
-- The source file that is provided to the compiler is assumed to be "`include`d", meaning that if any descendant file, includes the source file, the compiler handles the case as if the source file has been already included.
+- The source file that is provided to the compiler is assumed to be "`include`d", meaning that if any descendant file, includes the source file, the compiler handles the case as if the source file has already been included.
 - When `file1.{h,eds}` includes `file2.{h,eds}` as following:`#include "/path/to/file2.{h,eds}"`, then the compiler checks if the
 file is present in `path_of_file_1/path/to/file2.{h,eds}`.
 This reposition happens recursively, meaning that if now `file2.{h,eds}` includes another file, eg. `#include /a/new/path/to/file3.{h,eds}` then the compiler checks if this is present in `path_of_file1/path_of_file2/a/new/path/to/file3.{h,eds}`.
 - If the necessary file is not found with the method above, the compiler assumes that is it a library file and searches for it by following the method that is described in the next section about Library Functions.